medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

 Medusa allows you to create scheduled jobs that run at specific times during your server’s lifetime.
 For example, you can synchronize your inventory with an Enterprise Resource Planning (ERP) system once a day.

-This guide explains how to create a scheduled job on your Medusa server.
+This guide explains how to create a scheduled job on your Medusa backend.
 The scheduled job in this example will simply change the status of draft products to `published`.

 ---